paulinasiwko/Code-Quiz/README.md

 # Code-Quiz

 ## Description
-The aim of this project is creating code for a timed Code Quiz with multiple-choice questions using **JavaScript**.
+The aim of this project is creating code for a timed Friends Quiz with multiple-choice questions using **JavaScript**.

 By maintaining this deployed webpage, I aim to present a comprehensive overview of my work and make it easy for others to connect with me.

-This app runs in the browser, and features dynamically updated HTML and CSS powered by JavaScript code..
+This app runs in the browser, and features dynamically updated HTML and CSS powered by JavaScript code.

 ## Installation
 N/A